mcclure/emu-coop/MODDING.md

     [0x7EF34A] = {name="Lantern", kind="high"},

 The "high" kind will always take the higher value and ignore the lower one.
-Other "kinds" include "bitOp", which always takes the bitwise-OR of values (this is good for bit flags), or "delta", which is what you should use if changes should be "added" or "subtracted" (for example, if player A goes from 0 to 3 and player B goes from 0 to 4, the final value will be 7; if player A goes from 8 to 6 and player B goes from 8 to 12, the final value will be 10).
+Other "kinds" include "bitOr", which always takes the bitwise-OR of values (this is good for bit flags), or "delta", which is what you should use if changes should be "added" or "subtracted" (for example, if player A goes from 0 to 3 and player B goes from 0 to 4, the final value will be 7; if player A goes from 8 to 6 and player B goes from 8 to 12, the final value will be 10).

 Just setting these basic keys will let you do a lot of things.
 If you need to do something more complicated, see the full list of keys and values below.